 - Pig hearts: approx. 1.5g per kilogram

 Creatine is almost never found in vegetarian products.
-Instead, the amino acids that our body needs to produce the molecule.
-In total, our body's creatine stores have a capacity of around 120g.
+The amino acids our body needs to produce the molecule.
+Our body's total creatine stores have a capacity of approximately 120g.

 Creatine supplementation – not only useful for men

-Most studies on creatine were carried out on men - male athletes in particular, whose main goal was to improve their athletic performance, were examined more closely.
+Most studies on creatine were conducted on men—male athletes, whose primary goal was to improve athletic performance, were examined more closely.
 As is often the case in medicine, this results in a rather one-sided picture.

 Creatine and longevity – what does research say?

 Another area of research is neurodegenerative diseases such as Alzheimer's or Parkinson's.
-In mouse studies researchers observed, that daily intake of creatine protected against the development of neurodegenerative diseases.
+Mouse studies researchers observed, that daily intake of creatine protected against the development of neurodegenerative diseases.
 In addition, this study examined a larger number of older mice.
-One group was given the molecule daily and the mice in this population lived a median of 9% longer.
+One group was given the molecule daily, and the mice in this population lived a median of 9% longer.
 They also showed improved brain function and their cells contained less lipofuscin, which is also known as “age pigment”.

-These promising results have not yet been reproduced in human studies, so it remains exciting to see what the future holds.
-We hope that you now know more about this exciting molecule.
-Whether as a supplement to sport or for better cognitive performance, creatine is an ideal and, above all, evidence-based everyday companion.
+These promising results have not yet been replicated in human studies.
+So, it remains exciting to see what the future holds.
+We hope you now know more about this exciting molecule.
+Whether as a supplement to sports or for better cognitive performance, creatine is an ideal and, above all, evidence-based everyday companion.